-A Patient Having A Cabg Heart Bypass Surgery Procedure
+A Patient Having Cabg Heart Bypass Surgery Procedure

 Determining the Need for a Cabg Heart Bypass Surgery Procedure